Skip to main content

 Your ability to identify and allocate payments starts with invoicing.

-Payments will be unallocated and excluded from the clinician's total in the Income Allocation report if an invoice’s total fee is too large and there aren’t enough payments to cover the invoice.
+Payments will be unallocated and excluded from the clinician's total in the Income allocation report if an invoice’s total fee is too large and there aren’t enough payments to cover the invoice.
 Instead, we recommend creating individual invoices for each appointment, rather than one invoice that contains many appointments.

 Note: For more information about invoicing, see Creating invoices.